نوع مقاله : مقاله مروری

 The legal and economic implications of bankruptcy are profound, influencing not only the financial health of individuals and businesses but also the stability and fairness of the broader economic system.
 The concept of bankruptcy, as understood in contemporary Iranian law, is a construct with origins that can be traced back to the enactment of the Iranian Commercial Code of 1932.
 This legislation borrowed significantly from the Napoleonic Code, incorporating principles aimed at ensuring equal treatment of creditors.
 The contemporary Iranian legal framework for bankruptcy primarily focuses on preventing preferential treatment among creditors and safeguarding the collective interests of all creditors against unilateral actions by the debtor.

 However, the notion of bankruptcy is not entirely novel within the Iranian context.
-Traditional Islamic jurisprudence has long recognized a similar concept under the term "Iflas."
-Within Islamic law, bankruptcy is considered one of the six causes of legal incapacity (Hajr), wherein the bankrupt individual (Mofallas) is restricted from disposing of their property.
+Traditional Islamic jurisprudence has long recognized a similar concept under the term insolvency/indigence [Iflas].
+Within Islamic law, bankruptcy is considered one of the six causes of incapacity/ interdiction (Hajr), wherein the insolvent individual [Mofles] is restricted from disposing of their property.
 This jurisprudential approach mirrors the principles found in modern bankruptcy laws, emphasizing the prohibition of preferential treatment and ensuring equitable distribution among creditors.
-The central inquiry of this research is to ascertain whether the Islamic jurisprudential concept of Iflas can be equated with the legal construct of bankruptcy, facilitating a meaningful comparative analysis.
+The central inquiry of this research is to ascertain whether the Islamic jurisprudential concept of Insolvency can be equated with the legal construct of bankruptcy, facilitating a meaningful comparative analysis.

 ∴ Research Question ∴